-Nonsteroidal Anti-Inflammatory Drugs and the Risk of Parkinson DiseaseBornebroek M. · de Lau L.M.L.a, b · Haag M.D.M. · Koudstaal P.J. · Hofman A. · Stricker B.H.C.a, d · Breteler M.M.B.
+Nonsteroidal Anti-Inflammatory Drugs and the Risk of Parkinson DiseaseBornebroek M.a, c · de Lau L.M.L.a, b · Haag M.D.M.a · Koudstaal P.J.b · Hofman A.a · Stricker B.H.C.a, d · Breteler M.M.B.a

 Departments of aEpidemiology and Biostatistics and bNeurology, Erasmus Medical Center, Rotterdam, cDepartment of Neurology, Leiden University Medical Center, Leiden, and dInspectorate for Health Care, The Hague, The Netherlands

 - Buy Cloud Access for unlimited viewing via different devices